telefonicaid/fiware-orion/doc/manuals/user/update_action_types.md

 Apart from deleting individual attributes from a given entity, you can also delete an entire entity, including all its attributes and their corresponding metadata.
-In order to do so, the updateContext operation is used, with DELETE as actionType and with an empty list of attributes, as in the following example:
+In order to do so, the updateContext operation is used, with DELETE as actionType and without any list of attributes, as in the following example:

 ```